 Finally, we will test the model and solution in the day-to-day environment and work with the business teams to assess relevance, user-friendliness and performance.
 Even a prototype needs to make sense for end-users and be intuitive to use.
 The impact-assessment of the Proof Of Concept aims to be tangible and measurable and we will present the outcomes and impact to management.
 In this phase, we will also write some modelling documentation, train the internal team and outline the envisioned next steps.

 A Proof Of Concept does not have the ambition to build a full solution immediately: i.e., via a Proof Of Concept we will deliver a working prototype through which we can measure the impact of recommendations and get familiar with the technology and concepts.
-This enables the customer to make a qualified decision on the future potential of advanced analytics and the meaning it can have across the organization.
+This enables the customer to make a qualified decision on the future potential of AI and the meaning it can have across the organization.

 Typically, the result is (1) a working prototype delivered through a set of login-credentials and/or secured files; (2) a word document with modelling and tool documentation and (3) a PowerPoint presentation with a summary view on the project, the impact achieved and next step recommendations.